kragen/derctuo/markdown/multimeter-metrology.md

 precision, because the variances of Gaussian noise combine additively.
 So the sum of four measurements has four times the variance, thus twice the standard deviation, as a single measurement, and their average thus has half the standard deviation.
-The Blue Pill's ADCs run at 1Msps, so if we take 1048576 samples, 1.05 seconds' worth, we can get a 22-bit-precision reading, which has a quantization error of ±0.125 ppm.
+The Blue Pill’s ADCs run at 1Msps, so if we take 1048576 samples, 1.05 seconds’ worth, we can get a 22-bit-precision reading, which has a quantization error of ±0.125 ppm.
 Probably averaging 65536 or 32768 samples is a better tradeoff, giving you more like 1 ppm error in exchange for much faster data acquisition.

-Hamer's monograph on Clark, Daniell, and mostly Weston cells
+Hamer’s monograph on Clark, Daniell, and mostly Weston cells
 ------------------------------------------------------------

-In despair, I turned to a shitty scan of NBS Monograph 84, from 1965-12-15, titled, "Standard Cells: Their Construction, Maintenance, and Characteristics", by one Walter J. Hamer.
+In despair, I turned to a shitty scan of NBS Monograph 84, from 1965-12-15, titled, “Standard Cells: Their Construction, Maintenance, and Characteristics”, by one Walter J. Hamer.
 He explains to some extent the construction of the Daniell cell, the Clark cell, and the Weston cell, which served as laboratory references from 1836 until 1990.
 A Daniell cell, using copper, zinc, and their sulfates, is